redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 - ✅ User-facing notifications properly use the modern toast system

-✅ look into perf issues while changing pages i also breifly see the main page no shows imported placeholder during a seasons view going back to the home page. we need to implement some logic or a brief loading wheel instead
+✅ look into perf issues while changing pages

 when swithing to docker make sure we look at the pathing import from the os+ sonarr we are doing in pathmap.js